Alexander Weheliye Professor of African American Studies, Director of Graduate Studies

 African American, Afro-European, and Afro-Caribbean Literatures and Cultures

 German Studies (modern German philosophy and literature, minority discourse in Germany)

 AFAM 331 African American Novel

 Rutgers University, Ph.D.

-Alexander G. Weheliye is associate professor of African American Studies and English at Northwestern University where he teaches black literature and culture, critical theory, social technologies, and popular culture.
+Alexander G. Weheliye is professor of African American Studies at Northwestern University where he teaches black literature and culture, critical theory, social technologies, and popular culture.
 He is the author of Phonographies: Grooves in Sonic Afro-Modernity (Duke University Press, 2005), which was awarded The Modern Language Association's William Sanders Scarborough Prize for Outstanding Scholarly Study of Black American Literature or Culture and Habeas Viscus: Racializing Assemblages, Biopolitics, and Black Feminist Theories of the Human (2014, Duke UP).

 2005 William Sanders Scarborough Prize, Modern Language Association